This is a look at the entrances of Hersheypark in 1971 and 1972. This was during the transition of Hersheypark being renovated into a theme park.

 Five entrances

-For the 1971 season, they had five entrances, including one at the original main entrance, one across from Hershey Park Zoo, one at Hersheypark Arena, Lobby 1, and West Derry Road, one at the old Hershey Park Ballfield by the Sunken Garden, and one along Park Boulevard at Comet’s turnaround (near Hershey Park Creamery / Dairy).
-The approximate locations for these five entrances can be seen in the hypothetical 1971 Hersheypark map, seen above.
-(Author’s note: Hersheypark did not make a map of the park for the 1971 season, so I decided to make a hypothetical version.)
+For the 1971 season, they had five entrances.
+These included one at the original main entrance and one across from Hershey Park Zoo.
+Another was at Hersheypark Arena, Lobby 1, and West Derry Road.
+There was also one at the old Hershey Park Ballfield by the Sunken Garden.
+Finally, one was along Park Boulevard at Comet’s turnaround (near Hershey Park Creamery / Dairy).
+The estimated locations for these five entrances can be seen in the hypothetical 1971 Hersheypark map, seen above.

 When the park opened in 1971, the most noteworthy news was that Hersheypark was charging an entrance fee.
-An article in the York Daily Record specifically mentioned the five entrances to Hersheypark, while other articles either referenced that there were five entrances, or simply: the park was now enclosed with a gate.
+An article in the York Daily Record specifically mentioned the five entrances to Hersheypark.
+Other articles either referenced that there were five entrances.
+Some simply stated that the park was now enclosed with a gate.
 An advertisement was printed in the Pennsylvania Labor News – a newsmagazine that many workers in Hershey would have seen – explained all of the changes coming to Hersheypark for the upcoming season.

 This advertisement was either made by the Labor News itself, or it was made by one of the union members in Hershey who would have submitted this kind of information to the Labor News – it would not have been made by Hersheypark management.
 This explains why we see the use of an old logo in 1971, as well as Hersheypark being spelled as two words since the park had renamed itself from Hershey Park to Hersheypark this season.